bhushan-zade/Laptop-Price-Predictor/README.md

 **`Web Development & Deployment:`**

-For web development, I used the Python programming language and the Streamlit framework.
+For web development, I used the Python and the Streamlit framework.
 Additionally, the website was hosted on Streamlit Cloud.

 #